 Culture & Events

 Hikers can follow in the footsteps of the Walser people on a thematic trail around the village of Warth.
 The Walser people, who originated in the Canton of Wallis in western Switzerland, first settled in the Tannberg mountainside in the 14th century.
 Their traces are still visible today and can be observed when hearing the local dialect.
-A brochure, which can be obtained from the tourism office, presents objects along the way that help to tell the story of the Walser people in Warth.

 People like to gather at après-ski concerts here in winter.
 “Ski & Concert,” which takes place in February and lasts until the end of the ski season, is staged every Saturday at the open-air stage of the Sporthotel Steffisalp.